Xray-OS/Xray_OS/README.md

 ---

-*Viper - It’s not a Linux fork.
+*Xray_OS - It’s not a Linux fork.
 It’s the Linux you never expected*